 The Delta SkyMiles Platinum Business card is a mid-level card between the Gold and the Reserve, with a welcome offer of 90,000 SkyMiles and a $100 statement credit after meeting minimum spending requirements.
 You’ll also get great perks without breaking the bank, including a free first checked bag, priority boarding, an annual companion certificate and a status boost.

 This is a good bonus offer that many small business owners will be eligible for, even if your venture is a part-time side gig.
 If you’ve been enticed by one of Delta’s recent award sales but don’t have enough miles in your account, this is a great way to fix that problem.

-For the rates and fees of the Platinum Delta SkyMiles Business Credit Card from American Express, please click here.
+For rates and fees of the Delta SkyMiles Gold Business American Express card, click here.

-For the rates and fees of the Gold Delta SkyMiles Business Credit Card, please click here.
+For rates and fees of the Delta SkyMiles® Platinum Business American Express Card, please click here.